TelosLabs/rails-world/README.md

-# Kleo
+# Rails World Conference App

-Kleo is a Rails application that allows you to create and manage conferences.
+Rails application that allows you to create and manage conferences.
 You can use it to create a conference, add speakers and sessions.
 Attendees can register for the conference, view the schedule, receive notifications and more.

 ## Installation